aloha-fim/speculator/README.md

 class models to filter and upload USE CASE example
 ![picture](/img/model.png)

-PostgreSQL implementation to USE CASE example:
+PostgreSQL implementation to filter and upload USE CASE example:

 ```
 Table: public."Users"